Sound and Sentiment

 Take a look at my interactive visualisation!

-This treemap showcases how emotional positivity (measured by valence) is distributed across popular music at the genre level.
-In the treemap, each tile represents a genre, where the size of each tile represents the popularity score and the colour shade represents average valence ( where higher values mean more emotional positivity).
-This was created using R and the treemapify library; the chart distils hundreds of songs into a single, interactive landscape of mood and genre.
-The colour palette here ranges from magenta (low valence) to cyan (high valence) in order to align with the glow-wave aesthetic of the dashboard while clearly differentiating emotional tones.
+This treemap shows how emotional positivity, measured by valence, is distributed across popular music at the genre level.
+Each tile represents a genre, where size reflects total popularity and color shade represents average valence, with higher values indicating greater emotional positivity.
+Built using R and the treemapify library, the chart distils hundreds of songs into a single, scannable landscape of mood and genre.

 Scatterplot: Duration vs Danceability